Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 django.utils.encoding.force_text = force_str
 ```

 Alternatively, we can downgrade our Django version to 3.2.x.

-At this point, it would be good to run `python manage.py runserver` and check `http://127.0.0.1:8000` on a browser to ensure our application starts properly.
+After this, it would be good to run `python manage.py runserver` and check `http://127.0.0.1:8000` on a browser to ensure our application starts properly.

 Let's now create a `urls.py` in the `my_app` directory (for our _application_, not our overall Django project) and add the following: